apostrophecms-legacy/apostrophe-backup/README.md

 that is better suited to such environments and we plan to release that as well.

+One of the nicer features is that rsync is used to minimize the work at every step.
+Yesterday's backup is rsync'd to become the backup of two days ago, which usually involves less work than a full copy.
+Then the live site is rsync'd over what was yesterday's backup to become today's backup.

 ## Contributing

 Feel free!
 Please don't break backwards compatibility.
 Test your code